Gabriel-P22/Gabriel-P22/README.md

 - Hi there :wave:

 - Hello, my name is Gabriel. welcome to my profile !
-- I studying Computing Science with a focus on web development.
+- I'm studying Computing Science with a focus on web development.

 - I'm learning a bit of Web Development with JavaScript and React.js.